The median asking rent across 13 Raleigh zip codes is $1,603/month, down 2.5% from a year ago.

 | 4 Bedroom | $3,090/mo |

-Fair Market Rents are published annually by HUD for the Raleigh metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Raleigh metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Raleigh metro area is $1,840/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Raleigh metro is $1,840/month.
+Asking rents come in about 13% below the federal benchmark, which can make Section 8 properties competitive here.

-The Research Triangle — Duke, UNC, NC State — gives Raleigh-Durham an educated workforce and recession-resistant employment base.
-Apple, Google, and Epic Games have all expanded here, bringing in new residents who typically rent first.
-Vacancy rates in the Triangle are consistently among the lowest in the Southeast.
+The Research Triangle (Duke, UNC, NC State) gives Raleigh-Durham an educated workforce and a recession-resistant employment base.
+Apple, Google, and Epic Games have all expanded here, bringing in new residents who usually rent first.
+Vacancy in the Triangle runs among the lowest in the Southeast.
 Downtown Raleigh and North Hills get premium rents.
-Areas closer to RTP attract corporate renters relocating for work.
-The market here tends to be steady rather than explosive — you probably won't see huge rent spikes, but you also won't see big dips.
-It's a good market for landlords who want consistency over excitement.
+Areas closer to RTP catch corporate renters relocating for work.
+The market is steady more than explosive.
+No huge spikes, no big dips.
+Good fit for landlords who want consistency over excitement.